timhysniu/inventory-system/README.md

 The following are few highlights worth mentioning:

-* Hapi Framework: This was chosen for few reasons, but some of the key ones are Joi validation and how hapi works with joi.
+* Hapi Framework: This was chosen for few reasons, but some of the key ones are `Joi` validation and how `Hapi` works with `Joi`.
 In addition to handling request and response validation it also allows self-documenting the APIs with Swagger.
 To view the documentation you can go to http://localhost:3000/documentation
-* Responses and requests are validated against with Joi but further validation can be enforced to ensure that all input and expected output is valid.
+* Responses and requests are validated against with `Joi` but further validation can be enforced to ensure that all input and expected output is valid.
 * Default `boom` error types are used in HTTP responses.
 We can probably create our own error responses that better describe the errors.
 In certain cases we want to use internal to avoid exposing sensitive data in error messages (for the purpose of this exercise we are not returning internal 500 errors)
+* Relational database makes most sense since an inventory problem is relational to begin with.
+We will be doing plenty of joins so a solution like MySQL or Postgre is suitable.
+* Database wrapper in `lib/mysqldb` is my contribution (https://github.com/timhysniu/mysqljs) but is still work in progress.
+It was intended to make SQL syntax similar to that of MongoDB.
+This is solely a preference.
+Any MySQL wrapper can be used.

 ### Ommitted